 Check Out a Mask Shop

-We didn’t find only glass and souvenir stores.
-We visited one of the mask shops that had tons of beautiful masks for sale.
+We didn’t find only glass and souvenir stores in Murano Italy.
+If you’re looking for more things to do in Murano, visit one of the mask shops in town.
+There were so many beautiful masks for sale in all varieties and colors.
 You will find lots of stores selling masks in Venice, too.
-They were artfully decorated in many different colors and styles.
+They were artfully decorated in many different styles.

 Campo Santo Stefano

-We visited this central square and you really should, too.
-You can’t miss it as its one of the largest squares on the island.
+Campo Santo Stefano is a central square in Murano; going there is one of the best things to do in Murano.
+You really can’t miss it as its one of the largest squares on the island.
 There was a gigantic blue glass sculpture flanked by a tall clock tower.
 The glass work was called “Comet Glass Star” and it was created by the master glass artist, Simone Cenedese.
 He has his own glass studio and gallery as well.
 There was a quote beside the work by Cenedese, “There is a part of me in each piece of mine, there are fragments of stars scattered throughout the universe.“

 Photos of Murano

 Murano Italy is one of the most picturesque places in the country, so it shouldn’t be a surprise that we captured a ton of photos.
 If you’re making the trip to Murano from Venice, don’t forget to pack your camera!
 Here are a few more of our favorite pictures from the day.

 If you’re looking for day trips from Venice, set a day aside to travel to Murano and Burano.
 I hope you’ve enjoyed this Murano island tour.
 It’s so easy to get from Venice to Murano, as well as Burano.
 We spent a couple of hours at each island, which was plenty of time to soak up the atmosphere at our own pace.
 Justin and I even had time left over at the end of the day to explore more of Venice.
 Enjoy our trip to Murano from Venice, as it was certainly one of our favorite places to visit in Italy.